Operation Overlord: Caen

 Fighting in the Caen area versus the 21st Panzer, the 12th SS Panzer Division Hitlerjugend and other units soon reached a stalemate.
 During Operation Perch, XXX Corps attempted to advance south towards Mont Pinçon but soon abandoned the direct approach in favour of a pincer attack to encircle Caen.
 XXX Corps made a flanking move from Tilly-sur-Seulles towards Villers-Bocage with part of the 7th Armoured Division, while I Corps tried to pass Caen to the east.
 The attack by I Corps was quickly halted and XXX Corps briefly captured Villers-Bocage.
 Advanced elements of the British force were ambushed, initiating a day-long Battle of Villers-Bocage and then the Battle of the Box.
 The British were forced to withdraw to Tilly-sur-Seulles.
 After a delay because of storms from 17 to 23 June, Operation Epsom began on 26 June, an attempt by VIII Corps to swing around and attack Caen from the south-west and establish a bridgehead south of the Odon.
-Although the operation failed to take Caen, the Germans suffered many tank losses after committing every available Panzer unit to the operation.
+Although the operation failed its objectives, the Germans suffered many tank losses after committing every available Panzer unit to the operation.
 Rundstedt was dismissed on 1 July and replaced as OB West by Field Marshal Günther von Kluge after remarking that the war was now lost.
 The northern suburbs of Caen were bombed on the evening of 7 July and then occupied north of the River Orne in Operation Charnwood on 8–9 July.
 Operation Atlantic and Operation Goodwood captured the rest of Caen and the high ground to the south from 18 to 21 July, by which time the city was nearly destroyed.
 Hitler survived an assassination attempt on 20 July.